junxit/us-congress-bills-111/bill.md

 - **(a)** *Authority of Foreign Claims Settlement Commission*
   - **(1)** *In general* The Foreign Claims Settlement Commission is authorized to adjudicate claims and determine eligibility for payments under section 3.
-  - **(2)** *Rules and Regulations* The chairman of the Foreign Claims Settlement Commission shall prescribe such rules and regulations as may be necessary to enable it to carry out its functions under this Act.
+  - **(2)** *Rules and regulations* The chairman of the Foreign Claims Settlement Commission shall prescribe such rules and regulations as may be necessary to enable it to carry out its functions under this Act.
 Such rules and regulations shall be published in the Federal Register.
-- **(b)** *Claims submitted for payments*
+- **(b)** *Claims Submitted for Payments*
   - **(1)** *Submittal of claim* For purposes of subsection (a)(1) and subject to paragraph (2), the Foreign Claims Settlement Commission may not determine an individual is eligible for a payment under section 3 unless the individual submits to the Commission a claim in such manner and form and containing such information as the Commission specifies.
   - **(2)** *Filing period for claims and notice* All claims for a payment under section 3 shall be filed within one year after the Foreign Claims Settlement Commission publishes public notice of the filing period in the Federal Register.
 The Foreign Claims Settlement Commission shall provide for the notice required under the previous sentence not later than 180 days after the date of the enactment of this Act.
 In addition, the Commission shall cause to be publicized the public notice of the deadline for filing claims in newspaper, radio, and television media on Guam.
   - **(3)** *Adjudicatory decisions* The decision of the Foreign Claims Settlement Commission on each claim shall be by majority vote, shall be in writing, and shall state the reasons for the approval or denial of the claim.
 If approved, the decision shall also state the amount of the payment awarded and the distribution, if any, to be made of the payment.